pie/pie-custom-functions/README.md

-# Pie Custom Functions
+# PIE Hosting Companion

+## Installation:

+1. Download the latest copy of pie-custom-functions.zip from https://github.com/pie/pie-custom-functions/releases
+1. Upload via wp-admin
+1. Activate & enjoy

-Deploying updates:
+## Deploying updates:

 This plugin template is set up to work with integrated WordPress updates through the use of [yahnis-elsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) and